-Just as I was beginning to enjoy having no money and lots of credit card debt, in January 2012 I got a call from someone in Human Resources at Conde Nast.
-Four interviews later, they offered me a staff position as Web Editor at Details Magazine, which I gladly accepted.
-But not long after I began working at Details, Maxim Magazine made me an offer I couldn’t refuse, and I’m now happily employed as Senior Editorial Producer at Maxim.com.
+Just as I was beginning to enjoy having no money and lots of credit card debt, in January 2012 I was offered a staff position as Web Editor at Details Magazine, which I gladly accepted.
+But not long after I began working at Details, Maxim Magazine made me an offer I couldn’t refuse, and I’m now employed as Senior Editor at Maxim.com.

 And that, kids, is the story of why you should never spend $200K on a college education.